lennartkerkvliet/statutes/rules-of-procedure.md

 date: As adopted by the 50th General Assembly in Dakar, Senegal, 16th - 19th of June 2022
 ---

-# General
+# General {#gen}

-## Languages
+## Languages {#gen-lang}
 The official languages of the association shall be English, French, and Spanish.
 In the case that no translation facilities are available the working language will be English.
 The mandatory language of the Statutes is German.

-# Membership
+# Membership {#mem}

-## Membership Rights
+## Membership Rights {#mem-rights}
-Voting rights to a General Assembly is stipulated under Article 3.4.
+Voting rights to a General Assembly are stipulated under Article 3.4.
 Full members have the right to vote, the right to nominate candidates to the Bureau and auditor positions, the right to nominate officers, the right to put forward proposals and the right to submit amendments to all proposals.

 Associate members have the right to vote, nominate officers, the right to put forward proposals and the right to submit amendments to all proposals except when it concerns the Manifesto, Statutes, the Rules of Procedure or financial documents.